Harald-U/PWA/README.md

  ### Dark Sky API

 This is actually optional.
 If you want live weather data instead of simulated data you need to get a Dark Sky API key, see [instructions ](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/#get_a_key_for_the_dark_sky_api).

+Instructions on how to add an API key to your Cloud Foundry app are at the ed of this README.

 ### IBM Cloud Account